 The HDQT plant redefines conventional processes by integrating an intensive forming step into a tempering facility.
 This groundbreaking technology opens up entirely new property levels for steels and high-strength materials.

 Implementation of the Novel Forming Concept

 Modern alloying and processing concepts result in high-strength steels with sophisticated property combinations.
 Usually, the properties of bright steel are adjusted on single-bar tempering lines by an integrated austenitizing, quench hardening and tempering process.

-There have been no fundamental changes to this technical concept over the past 40 years.
+There have been no fundamental changes to this technical concept in the past 40 years.

 HIGH DEFORMATION QUENCHING & TEMPERING

 The design of the HDQT®-Technology involves integrating an intensive forming step into the layout of a conventional single-bar tempering facility.
 The achievable high degrees of deformation in combination with a precisely defined process temperature result in a fine microstructure with improved mechanical properties, thereby opening up advanced property levels for steels, titanium alloys, nickel-based alloys and other high-strength materials.
 This facility enables the implementation of various technologies that are not feasible in conventional setups.
 Compared to conventionally tempered material, significant increases in strength with consistent or even improved toughness properties can be achieved here.

 The HDQT® plant in action: the XTP® technology